ertuil/erblog/ReadMe.md

-# Minimal
+# Erblog

-Personal blog theme powered by [Hugo](https://gohugo.io).
+A personal blog theme powered by [Hugo](https://gohugo.io).
-A live demo is available [here](https://themes.gohugo.io/theme/minimal/).
+Erblog is written by Ertuil with [layui.js](https://www.layui.com), [font-awssome](https://fontawesome.com) and [undraw](https://undraw.co).

 ## Installation

-You can install the theme either as a clone or submodule.
+You can install the theme by git clone.

-I recommend the latter.
-From the root of your Hugo site, type the following:

 ```
-$ git submodule add https://github.com/calintat/minimal.git themes/minimal
+$ git submodule add https://github.com/ertuil/erblog themes/erblog
 $ git submodule init
 $ git submodule update
 ```

-Now you can get updates to Minimal in the future by updating the submodule:
+Now you can get updates to Erblog in the future by updating the submodule:

 ```
 $ git submodule update --remote themes/minimal